DEntis-T/dentis-t/README.md

 I like (know) D++, PawnLang, C, MS-QBasic, VisualBasic and Bash.

+I'm in love with the Pawn language, it's just simply amazing thing.

 Amateur in Python and HTML, Rust, and eventually C, Pascal...

 **FUN FACT:** SA:MP for Android by Jekma't is really halal.